laxmorek/RxExternalAccessory/README.md

 # RxExternalAccessory
-RxSwift extensions for ExternalAccessory framework
+RxSwift wrapper around ExternalAccessory framework

+# Warning
+It's pre-release version.
+Be careful with using it in your prouction code.